 Low HERS Index scores and ENERGY STAR® certified homes.

 Achieving a certain HERS Index score is also a requirement to deliver an ENERGY STAR® certified home, which is specifically built with materials and construction techniques that lower the cost of ownership.
 ENERGY STAR certified homes are also designed to be healthier, more comfortable and better for the environment than new homes without certification.

-We’re also happy to share that we were the first builder to make every home we build ENERGY STAR certified, a standard of energy performance achieved by fewer than 10% of new homes in America — KB has also built more ENERGY STAR certified homes than any other builder.
+We’re also happy to share that we were the first builder to make a broad commitment to building ENERGY STAR certified new homes, a standard of energy performance achieved by fewer than 10% of new homes in America — KB has also built more ENERGY STAR certified homes than any other builder.